liammcalpineduckietown/book-opmanual-duckiebot/src/setup/setup_laptop/setup_dt_shell.md

     pip3 install --no-cache-dir --user --upgrade duckietown-shell

-Once installed open a new shell and run
+Once installed open a new shell and follow the setup prompts.

-    dts --set-version daffy
 ---

 **Checkpoint ✅**